astro313/FirstYear/mod1/response.md

 3:
 - section 4.3 is way too wordy and can be cut down to a few paragraphs and a table summarizing these key values (already given in Table 4).
 These are all standard calculations and you can refer to CW14 for the equations rather than repeating them here.
-> We removed standard equations from the manuscript, combined the sections reporting SFE and SFR, SFRSD into one, and trimmed a few sentences.
+> We removed standard equations from the manuscript, and combined the sections reporting SFE, SFR, and SFRSD into one.
+We also shortened the section.

 4:
 - You should also summarize the evidence for the AGN in this SMG (maybe when you mention this in the intro) so the reader doesn't have to read H14.